 What is a Bank Lockbox Service and How is it Used for Payments

-Across the cash management process, Bank Lockbox Services have been around for decades as a way for treasury and finance teams to improve their receivable process for checks and other payments sent through the mail.
-But in today's digitally connected Internet economy, electronic alternatives to traditional lockbox services have emerged.
+Across the cash management process, bank lockbox services have been around for decades as a way for treasury and finance teams to improve their receivables process for checks and other payments sent through the mail.
+But in today's digitally connected internet economy, alternatives to traditional lockbox services have emerged.

-Today we'll explore a little bit about the advantages and disadvantages of a lockbox services and how Digital Lockbox alternatives such as an online billing portal may be the next step in the evolution to a traditional commercial lockbox service.
+Today we'll explore the pros and cons of using lockbox services and how electronic lockbox alternatives, such as an online billing portal, will be the next step in the evolution of the traditional commercial lockbox.

-Lockboxes are strategically placed in a business centric location to reduce mail delivery time as well even encourage a physical drop off by the clients.
-Lockboxes are commonly used in industries such as business to business services, real estate & property, manufacturing, utility billing, and other cases where high volumes of checks are being sent.
+Lockbox sites are strategically placed in a business-centric location to reduce mail delivery time as well as encourage a physical drop-off by the clients.
+Lockbox payments are commonly used in industries such as business to business services, real estate and property, manufacturing, utility billing, and other cases where high volumes of checks are being sent.

-From there, the bank typically uses an outsourced BPO team to manually process each payment or automatically batch run use OCR and Check21 to scan, capture and process high volume electronic payments and discard the original check.
-The processed payments are posted to a secure website where the banking staff can be then apply the given funds to the organization's accounts receivable.
+From there, the bank typically uses an outsourced BPO team to manually process each payment or automatically run batches using optical character recognition (OCR) and Check21 to scan, capture and process high volume electronic payments before discarding the original check.
+These processed payments are posted to a secure website where the banking staff can then apply the funds to the organization's accounts receivable.

 Depending on the service level from the bank, daily reports and nightly backups can be applied as needed.

 Advantages of a Traditional Lockbox

 - Speeding up mail float.
 ‘Mail Float’ is a term for the time required for a check payment to travel from the payer to the payee.
 The payers are highly aware of the time lag of ‘mail float’ and capitalize on the extra time and often invoking the phrase ‘the check is in the mail’.